yvelikova/axway-open-docs/content/en/docs/apim_installation/apigw_containers/container_getstarted.md

 ### How do you persist logs

 To persist API Gateway logs to a directory on your host machine, you can use the `docker run -v` option to mount volumes for logs when running the API Gateway Docker container.
-For an example, see [Mount volumes to persist logs outside the API Gateway container](/docs/apim_installation/apigw_containers/containers_docker_setup/docker_script_gwstart#Mount).
+For an example, see [Mount volumes to persist logs outside the API Gateway container](/docs/apim_installation/apigw_containers/docker_script_gwimage/#mount-volumes-to-persist-logs-outside-the-api-gateway-container).

 For more information on using volumes to persist data, see the [Use volumes](https://docs.docker.com/storage/volumes/) Docker documentation.

 ### What license do you need to run

 You must have an appropriate license to run API Gateway or API Manager in a Docker container.
-For more information, see [What you need before you start](/docs/apim_installation/apigw_containers/containers_docker_setup/docker_scripts_prereqs).
+For more information, see [Set up Docker environment](/docs/apim_installation/apigw_containers/docker_scripts_prereqs).

 ### How do you upgrade from 7.5.3 to 7.8